 What is the philosophy behind having a credit score?
 A credit score sets a standard for the consumer credit market.
 It makes socio-economic equality for the consumer credit market given that there have been prior injustices towards minorities in the past.
 For example, now they meet compliance standards of equal housing lending.
 It gives a metric for a consumer standing defined by the credit markets.
 For our purpose of modeling, we have a mathematical model that can be interpreted by its features and its output is comprehensible by the consumer and its lender.
-The output is a number between (0-1000) 0 being no credit, 200 being the worst credit and 1000 being perfect credit.
+The phenomenon that is being predicted is whether a consumer will pay-back his loans or not. (.
 Other benefits are; If the model is implemented by the lender it can be automated to a system and output or a decision can be generated in a matter of seconds.
 However if a lending institution does not have an automated system, then a human can decide just using the metric of credit score and a threshold.

-In our case for this model, we will be implementing the specific branch of data science called supervised learning.
+In our case for this model, we will be implementing the specific branch of predictive modeling called supervised learning.
 Supervised learning has three ingredients, the first one is historical data which we will call our training data also known as our “D” which consists of our features (p’s) and outputs (y’s) and there is an “n” amount of them in our sample size.
 Our x’s in our data set will consist of payment history, declared bankruptcy, dollar amount of payments made to credit cards, credit utilization, length of credit history, long-term debt and employment status, other incomes, by combining all the points generated by these features will give us a credit score.
 It will predict our y as the probability of default on debt obligation use the credit score.
 Second ingredient is we will need candidate functions that will model our best guess function also known as H. The third and final ingredient is our A this is the space of all algorithms that can be used.
 We will be working and referring to this equation. g= A(D,H).

 Before building any model, a data scientist must be certain that his features (x’s) of his data set are valid for what he is trying to model.
 For instance, if we are trying to model stock prices of IBM and if one of our features is “Did it rain in Toronto, Canada?” this feature doesn’t have any relevance to the model.
 However, if one of the features told us about their overhead on salaries this year, this feature has relevance to their expenses.
 Ethics is another standard that must be considered for data scientists, especially because of what social network websites such as Facebook have been doing with their data, the point to make is that there should be legal means of how the data was acquired and how the data should be used.
 Ethics is not our main point of discussion in this paper but there are enough resources on the internet that one can refer to if the one was interested.